 Living in China for over three years, I've become a VPN master.
 I've personally tested six VPNs, not including the free one from my university.
 While my favorites have changed over the years, here's a current list of the best VPNs on the market.

-I never really thought twice about my sheets.
-While I like to sleep with soft and comfortable blankets, my bottom sheet never concerned me all that much.
-Well, over my lifetime I've become very accustomed to fitted sheets, and I was shocked to find that China does not share my love for a bottom sheet that doesn't move around while you're sleeping.
+Over my lifetime I've become very accustomed to fitted sheets, and I was shocked to find that China does not share my love for a bottom sheet that doesn't move around while you're sleeping.

 While you may be able to pick up some survival Chinese, if you want to actually be able to speak the language, you'll need to take a class.
 Don't worry though, there are plenty of affordable Mandarin classes and private tutors all over the country!